We may earn affiliate commissions for the recommended products. Learn more.

 Max weight:400 lbs

-Body Pod by Humehealth was one of the most advanced smart scales I found during my research.
-It tracks 10+ body metrics, such as visceral fat, muscle mass, fat percentage, and hydration, and is for people who want powerful insights.
+Body Pod by Hume Health was one of the most advanced smart scales I found during my research.
+It tracks 45 body metrics, such as visceral fat, muscle mass, fat percentage, and hydration, and is for people who want powerful insights.

 During my analysis, the handheld sensor caught my attention.
-The Body Pod uses this sensor to determine your body composition by arm, leg, and torso segment, in contrast to most scales that only measure through your feet.
-For those who take their fitness, weight control, or general health monitoring seriously, this makes it useful.
+The Body Pod uses this additional sensor to potentially increase the accuracy.
+In contrast to most scales that only measure through your feet, this feature may be especially valuable for those who take their fitness, weight management, or general health monitoring seriously.

-Body Pod by Humehealth claims that it’s been tested for accuracy and is even used in clinics.
-The reports can be found directly on the product’s page (Body Pod was found to be as accurate as DEXA scans).
+Body Pod by Hume Health claims that it’s been tested for accuracy and is even used in clinics.
+The reports can be found directly on the product’s page, and the Body Pod claims up to 98% accuracy, roughly on par with DEXA scans.

-The scale and the Humehealth app pair via Bluetooth, allowing you to view reports and trends (you can add up to 8 users).
+The scale and the Hume Health app pair via Bluetooth, allowing you to view reports and trends.
+You can add up to 8 users and also sync the data with Apple Health, Google Fit, and Samsung Health.
 Although some users reported minimal syncing delays, I found that most reviews were positive.

 2. MorphoScan Smart Body Scale – top smart scales for precise segmental body insights